 Teachers use the line of sight documents to assist in their planning.
 We have an RE data wall with SRS data and the teachers are beginning to reflect on how they can move their students forward.
-We are undertaking the Catching Fire Program in 2016, with 5 teachers attending.
-In 2017 we are participating in the Leuven Project.
+We have participated in the Catching Fire Program over the year and in 2017 we participated in the Leuven Project.